-Teams will produce a prototype learning platform for the All Service Personnel Readiness Engine (ASPIRE) project.
+Teams will produce a prototype learning platform for the All Services Personnel and Institutional Readiness Engine (ASPIRE) project.
 The general goal of the platform is to administer a computer-adaptive assessment of the test-taker’s skills and understanding of AI.
 The system will provide an assessment summary and make personalized recommendations of courses or other materials to advance the test-taker’s skills.
 The software should provide a relatively stable and secure experience, with auditability and interpretability of results.
 A more detailed description of these goals will be provided during the Tech Sprint sessions.
 Results will be presented to a panel of experts who will assign a numeric score.
 Aspects of the software will also be beta-tested and evaluated based on quantitative performance metrics.

 UPDATED KEY DATES: